Disenrolling from TRICARE Prime Remote Overseas

 If the sponsor retires, TRICARE Prime Overseas is no longer available.
 If you continue to live overseas, you're covered by TRICARE Select Overseas.

 - Active duty service members can't disenroll from TRICARE Prime Remote Overseas.

 - All others can choose to disenroll at anytime.
-If you don't enroll in another plan, such as TRICARE Select, you will only be eligible for care at military hospitals and clinics on a space available basis, and you will only be eligible for pharmacy benefits at military pharmacies.
+If you don't enroll in another plan, such as TRICARE Select Overseas, you'll only be eligible for care at military hospitals and clinics if space is available.
+You'll only be eligible for pharmacy benefits at military pharmacies.